trane-project/trane/README.md

 A goal of Trane's code is to be as clean, well-documented, organized, and readable as possible.
-Most modules should have module-level documentation at the top of the file, which includes rationale behind the design choice made by the author.
+Most modules should have module-level documentation at the top of the file, which includes rationale behind the design choices made by the author.
 Below is a list of a few modules and files to get you started with understanding the code:

 - `data`: Contains the basic data structures used throughout Trane.
 Among other things, it defines: